-Once again, we find ourselves in the woods close to home for a Sunday Daycamp (as we call it).
-This month’s images were taken at the Tolochenaz refuge close to home in Canton Vaud, Switzerland.
+As usual, we find ourselves in the woods close to home for a Sunday Daycamp (as we call it).
+This month’s images were taken at the St. Pierre refuge in Apples, Canton Vaud, Switzerland.
 Our typical routine includes walks and playtime, boredom that leads to inspiration and creativity, food cooked over the fire, relaxation and wine for the adults and s’mores as a finale.

 On any given Sunday, you will find my husband and myself with our two little kids somewhere in nature.
 Most often, we are in the forest.